-Accepted Student Day is the event of the spring season here at St. John’s.
-Accepted students and their families spend the day on campus and have the opportunity to speak with professors and future classmates, as well as tour campus and discover our many academic and social opportunities.
+Accepted Student Day was the event of the spring season here at St. John’s.
+Accepted students and their families spent the day on campus and had the opportunity to speak with professors and future classmates, as well as tour campus and discover our many academic and social opportunities.

 Saturday, April 6, 2019This event has concluded.
 Thank you to all of the AMAZING #SJU2023 attendees for making history, as it was the LARGEST ACCEPTED STUDENT event of all time at St. John's!
 Check out some great pix from the day!
 You can also watch the fantastic and inspiring speech from student speaker, Eve Austin!